The most effective herbal remedies for urinary tract infections

 There has been a lot of research on the alkaloid berberine, a constituent of several herbs.
 These include goldenseal (Hydrastis canadensis) and barberry (Berberis vulgaris).
 Research shows berberine is able to prevent the adhesion of bacteria to the urinary tract.

 Perhaps more importantly, berberine containing herbs have a tradition of use for gut infections.
-Since bacteria that cause many UTIs migrate from the gut, activity against certain gut bacteria can have a direct effect on UTI infections.
+Since the bacteria that cause many UTIs, migrate from the gut, the antimicrobial effects against certain gut bacteria may have a direct effect on UTI infections.

 Berberine is not very water-soluble so a tincture of the herb is the best form.